If you're not a prospective student or parent, feel free to email general questions to email@example.com.

-I am currently grazing three cows at the Merry Lea Sustainable Farm to add to our long-term Woody Perennial Polyculture Project.
+I am seasonally grazing cattle at the Merry Lea Sustainable Farm to add to our long-term Woody Perennial Polyculture Project.
 The cattle will be used to demonstrate integrated crop-livestock systems, manage forages, and provide fertility.

 ASI Broiler Chicken Breed Comparison Project-

-For our Agroecology Summer Intensive Program students are raising two meat-type chicken breeds ‘Jumbo cornish crosses’ and ‘Red Rangers’ side-by-side in a hands-on, self-directed, immersive, learning experience.
+For our Agroecology Summer Intensive Program students are raising two meat-type chicken breeds ‘Jumbo cornish crosses’ and ‘Big Reds’ side-by-side in a hands-on, self-directed, immersive, learning experience.

 Merry Lea Sustainable Farm Animal Products-

-I am directly involved in the day to day management and care of a number of animal species for our CSA customers and farm stakeholders.
-Contact me if you are interested in learning more about our sustainably raised chicken, pork, turkey and eggs!
+I am directly involved in the day to day management and care of a number of animal species for our Students, CSA customers, and farm stakeholders.
+Contact me if you are interested in learning more about our sustainably raised chicken, pork, beef, goat milk, turkey and eggs!